libreswan/.github/README.md

-# .github
+repo for libreswan's main page

-Special repo for github
+the file profile/README.md is the source for github.com/libreswan/